AdaCore/learn/content/courses/advanced-ada/chapters/packages.rst

        P := P + 1;
     end Show_Point;

-Here, we have a use clause, so we have direct visibility of the :ada:`Points` package.
+Here, we have a use clause, so we have direct visibility to the content of :ada:`Points`\ 's visible part.

 Visibility and Readability
 ~~~~~~~~~~~~~~~~~~~~~~~~~~